 The on/off input DI1 is connected to a pushbutton switch (pulse pressure with spring return).
-When you push the switch, a signal is sent that the printer is ready and that the paper is correctly placed.
+When you push the switch, a signal is sent to AKA 243/244 that the printer is ready and that the paper is correctly placed.